-SEO equity, link equity, and link juice are all terms made up by SEOs who theorize how Google works.
+SEO equity, link equity, and link juice are all terms made up by SEOs to theorize how Google works.
 They are not Google terms.
 If you search Google’s Webmaster Academy, you will not find references to SEO equity, link equity, or link juice anywhere.
 They are the language of SEOs, not Google.

 How Link Equity Flows